- Jul 11, 2025

 See also: 15 Famous Temples (Mandir) in Chennai

-The incredible Hindu temple is dedicated to Lord Shiva; however, it is also one of the twelve Jyotirlinga.
+The incredible Hindu temple is dedicated to Lord Shiva and is also one of the twelve Jyotirlinga.
 No Hindu Journey is considered complete without a visit to both Kashi Vishwanath and Rameshwaram temple.
-Therefore, the temple is a delight by itself for every devotee because of its magnificent structure, long corridors, vibrant colored carved pillars, and divine energy.
-During the spiritual month of Sawan every year, thousands of Pilgrims come to the Rameshwaram temple to perform the ancestors' rituals that bring peace and prosperity in their lives.
+Therefore, the temple is a delight by itself for every devotee because of its magnificent structure, long corridors, vibrant, coloured carved pillars, and divine energy.
+During the spiritual month of Sawan every year, thousands of Pilgrims come to the Rameshwaram temple to perform rituals for their ancestors, bringing peace and prosperity to their lives.

 How to reach: